Website Functional Testing

 - Users might want to create or log into their account, and need to be able to update information, change password, add or change the credit card in their profile.

-- They might want to select and save preferences within which could have an impact on how they make subsequent purchases, bookings or reservations on your website.
+- Users might want to select and save preferences within which could have an impact on how they make subsequent purchases, bookings or reservations on your website.

 Testing product search